What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 A license is not required by the state of Pennsylvania to carry out concrete work, but may be required locally.
-Your contractor should have insurance in case of accidents or injuries.
+Confirm that your contractor is properly bonded and insured.

 Look for Trade Group Memberships